JacobTutt/stat_frequentist_analysis/README.md

   - **Background Distribution**

 By using inheritance, the total distribution can integrate all its constituent distributions in a modular way and easily adaptable for different base distributions in other senarios.

-## Declaration of Use of Autogeneration Tools

-This project made use of Large Language Models (LLMs), primarily ChatGPT and Co-Pilot, to assist in the development of the statistical analysis pipeline.
-These tools were utilized for:

-- Generating detailed docstrings for the repository’s documentation.
-- Formatting plots to enhance presentation quality.
-- Performing iterative changes to already defined code.
-- Debugging code and identifying issues in implementation.
-- Assisting with LaTeX formatting for the report.